muath-ye/top-users/README.md

 **3 —** 🔑 Create a repository secret

-Go to your top-github-users repository -> Settings -> Secrets and click on *New repository secret* button and enter *name* as `CUSTOM_TOKEN` and 📋 paste the `personal access token` under *value*.
+Go to your top-users repository -> Settings -> Secrets and click on *New repository secret* button and enter *name* as `CUSTOM_TOKEN` and 📋 paste the `personal access token` under *value*.
 Click on *Add secret* button.

-**4 —** Go to your top-github-users repository -> Actions and click on *set up a workflow yourself* link to create a new workflow and paste the below content into yml file.
+**4 —** Go to your top-users repository -> Actions and click on *set up a workflow yourself* link to create a new workflow and paste the below content into yml file.
 Commit changes.

 ```yml
 name: Top GitHub Users